ReddyKousic/ChatWeGo/README.md

 ## Installation and Usage
 To use this in your own server, Just clone this Repo to your server's Htdocs folder and edit the file called CONNECT.PHP in the folder CLASSES and also FETCH_DATA.PHP in the folder HOME.
 And that's it.

+And feel free to edit everything to your taste.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first